 - Get medical attention.
 In order to protect your health and attend to any injuries or infections that may arise from the assault, medical treatment is necessary.
 Even if you don't think you want to report the assault or press charges, it is important to be examined by a physician as soon as possible after the assault.
 Emergency room personnel are trained in the collection of physical evidence which will help you if you should later choose to use legal avenues.

-- Decide whether to report the incident to campus or law enforcement authorities.
+- Report the incident to campus and/or law enforcement authorities.

 The Importance of Reporting